Redesign Centraal Museum Utrecht, 2011-2016

 When the Centraal Museum approached Soda, at the end of 2009, with the request to solve the unclear routing in the museum, resulting in baffled visitors, it soon became clear that the solution was not to put up new signs.
 Together with the museum, an analysis was made > see 'Advice'.

-The analysis led to a vision which served as a starting point for the redesign of the museum.
-The design and realisation of the restructuring was carried out by Soda+, a collaboration of Jorrit Noyons and Ronald Buïel of Soda and the architects Gabri Klarenbeek and Hagen Zeisberg.
+This analysis led to a vision which served as a starting point for the redesign of the museum.
+The design and realisation of the redisign were carried out by Soda+, a collaboration of Jorrit Noyons and Ronald Buïel of Soda and the architects Gabri Klarenbeek and Hagen Zeisberg.

 Immediately adjacent to the entrance is the former chapel of the St Agnes convent.
 It is the start and finish of a visit to the museum and contains the gift shop and ticket counter.
 As with all interventions in the museum, the context of the component to be restructured was taken into account in the design.
 The interior here remains austere to emphasize the chapel's beauty.
 The upper chapel has been set up as a freely accessible information centre.

 The slender spiral staircase, which connects the lower and upper chapel, maintains the Gothic style, grasping upward towards heaven.
 Its technical secret, a highly massive sunken counterweight, does away with the need for a supporting construction.

 In the upper chapel set up as an information centre, a Utrecht dragon is printed on an acoustically dampening back wall: a reference to the Middle Ages, when all books made by monks in Utrecht featured such a dragon.

 The image of Saint Agnes in the high window plane was created by Freudenthal/Verhagen.

 The aluminium ramp located in the entrance features 3,693 names of artists whose work is included in the Central Museum's collection.

 Pieces from the fashion and costume collection are displayed in some showcases which are integrated into the wardrobe.